rsarkar14-grid/MolecularDataset/README.md

-# MolecularDataset
-Project 1 of Internship
+# Project 1
+## Molecular Structure Prediction

+The Functions.py contains all the necessary functions used for data collection and processing.
+Some of the functions